Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Results

-The computational results are shown for a room illustrated in Fig.~\ref{fig:peb2DToA}.
-For the ToA and TDoA scenarios, we assume one or two fixed anchors at $\bp_1^{(1)} = [10,7]\T$ and $\bp_1^{(2)} = [2, 1]\T$ and one moving agent at an arbitrary position.
-For the cooperative scenario, the two anchors act as cooperating agents with fixed (but unknown) positions, such that in total $3$ agents cooperate.
-For all three setups, VAs up to order two are considered.
-For all evaluations of the PEB, we use a point grid with a resolution of \vu{2}{cm}, resulting in 180,000 points covering the entire room.
+Computational results are presented in this section for two environments.
+We first validate the theoretical results using experimental data for a room illustrated in Fig.~\ref{fig:peb2DIPIN} and then discuss in detail the trade-offs of different measurement scenarios for a synthetic room shown in Fig.~\ref{fig:peb2DToA}.

-As transmit signal $s(t)$, we use a root-raised-cosine (RRC) pulse with unit energy and a roll-off factor $\rolloff = 0.6$, modulated on a carrier frequency of $f_c=\vu{7}{GHz}$.
+For the transmit signal $s(t)$, we use a root-raised-cosine (RRC) pulse with unit energy and a roll-off factor $\rolloff = 0.6$, modulated on a carrier at $\fc=\vu{7}{GHz}$ and $\fc=\vu{8}{GHz}$ (see Table \ref{table:channelparameters}).
 The computations are done for pulse durations of \vu{\Tp=0.5}{ns}, \vu{\Tp=1}{ns} and \vu{\Tp=2}{ns}.
-For all antennas, we assume isotropic antenna patterns in the azimuth domain and matching polarizations.
-The free-space pathloss is modeled by the Friis equation.
+In the synthetic environments, we assume for all antennas isotropic radiation patterns in the azimuth plane and gains of \vu{0}{dB}.
+The free-space pathloss has been modeled by the Friis equation.
 To account for the material impact, we assume \vu{3}{dB} attenuation per reflection.
-The PDP of the DM is considered to be a fixed double-exponential function, cf. \cite[eq.
+As in our previous paper \cite{WitrisalICC2012}, the PDP of the DM is considered to be a fixed double-exponential function, as introduced by \cite[eq.
 (9)]{KaredalTWC2007}.
-This choice has also been made in \cite{WitrisalICC2012} as it reflects the common assumption of an exponential decay of the DM power and also accounts for the fact that the LOS component is not impaired by DM as severely as MPCs arriving later.
-All channel-specific parameters for the deterministic MPCs, DM and AWGN are summarized in Table \ref{table:channelparameters}.
+This choice reflects the common assumption of an exponential decay of the DM power and also the fact that the LOS component is not impaired by DM as severely as MPCs arriving later \cite{SteinbockTAP2013}.
+The model has been fitted in \cite{KaredalTWC2007} to measurements collected in an industrial environment.
+We have used $\chi = 0.98$ as in \cite{KaredalTWC2007} to describe the impact of DM on the LOS component and adapted $\gamma_\text{rise}$ and $\gamma_1$ to reflect the smaller dimensions of our environments.
+Table \ref{table:channelparameters} summarizes the parameters of the channel and signal models.